Ucdemir/Ucdemir-Inn_App_Purchase_v2/README.md

 * Library is supported for "INAPP"
 * Subscription  will be supported later!
-* Library use Roomdb for your products,You dont need implementation to check status of product, for this
+* Library use Roomdb for your products, You dont need implementation to check status of product
 * Library use Shared dependency.
-In your app and library use same dependency, Your app will be less sized and No multidex needed
+Your app will be less sized and No multidex needed
-* Library checks product status everytime app starts.
-You can check product status with given below functions
+* Library checks product status on everytime app starts.
+You can check product status!
-* Every product bought by user need to be " Acknowledged", Library making this for you!
+* Every product bought by user need to be " Acknowledged."
+Library making this for you!
 * You can check example app!
 * Library support (immediate buy, response late purchase succus, response late purchase reject, user canceled purchase)